davewsmith/play/flask-tutorial/README.md

     venv/bin/python tests.py

 Note the test setup to use an in-memory SQLite3.
-It implies some coupling between the app and db that's worth investigating/understanding.
+It implies some coupling between the `app` and `db` objects that may be worth investigating/understanding.

 ## Step IX notes

+Nothing noteworthy.

 ## Step X notes